decimalteam/dsc-guard/README.md

 - watchers can infinity reconnect

 3. Watch for blocks, validator set changes and count missed blocks
-- periodicaly validate set_offline transaction
+- periodicaly validate set_offline transaction.
+If transaction is valid (right account number, account sequence, chain id...) guard will report `Check set_offline transaction ok` otherwise it will report error

 4. If validator is online and missed some count of blocks, then sends set_offline